Genotype & Nutrigenomic Analysis: Your Blueprint for Personalised Health

 What are the different types of tests?

-Lifecode Gx offers a range of 10 DNA test panels – Nutrient Core, Hormones, Methylation, Histamine Intolerance, Oestrogen Balance, Detoxification, Nervous System, APOE, Thyroid Balance, and Athlete.
+Lifecode Gx® offers a range of 11 DNA test panels – Nutrient Core, Hormones, Metabolics, Methylation, Histamine Intolerance, Metals and Minerals, Detoxification, Nervous System, APOE, Thyroid Balance, and Athlete.

 What happens to my data?

-At Lifecode Gx, data privacy and protection is our priority.
+At Lifecode Gx®, data privacy and protection is our priority.
 Your data is safe, secure and confidential.
 Samples are anonymised, and the data is used exclusively to produce your personalised nutrigenomics report(s).
-Your sample is destroyed after 3 months, and your data will never be shared or sold.
+Your sample is destroyed after 6 months, and your data will never be shared or sold.